jsignell/intro-to-netcdf/README.md

 ## Python

 There are several packages that you will want to have install before you start anaylsis with python.
-If you are already confortable with python, then install **`xarray`**.
+If you are already confortable with python, then install [xarray](http://xarray.pydata.org).
+If you don't alreay have them installed, you will also want to install [matplotlib](http://matplotlib.org) for graphing, and [pandas](http://pandas.pydata.org) for data analysis.

 If you aren't comfortable already, then the easiest way is to get [miniconda](http://conda.pydata.org/miniconda).
 I recommend Python2.7.
 Then go to the command line and run:

     $ conda install xarray matplotlib pandas

+If you want an environment to work in, try [jupyter](http://jupyter.org), this it the tool that I used to generate the examples in this repository.
+Just run:

+    $ conda install jupyter

 ## R

 Like for python, there is one package that you will need, and several others that will make analysis easier.
-If you are comfortable with R, then install **`ncdf4`**.
-To make time management easier install **`xts`**, and to make plotting easier install **`ggplot2`**.
+If you are comfortable with R, then install [ncdf4](https://cran.r-project.org/web/packages/ncdf4).
+To make time management easier install [xts](https://cran.r-project.org/web/packages/xts), and to make plotting easier install [ggplot2](https://cran.r-project.org/web/packages/ggplot2).

-If you don't yet have R, I recommend getting the free version of RStudio and use the package manager to install **`ncdf4`**,  **`xts`**, and **`ggplot2`**.
-Or from the command line run:
+If you don't yet have [R](https://cran.r-project.org/), download it and follow the install instructions.

+If you want to work from the command line run:

     $ install.packages('ncdf4')
     $ install.packages('xts')
     $ install.packages('ggplot2')

+If you want a more user-friendly environment, try the free version of [RStudio](https://www.rstudio.com/products/rstudio/download/) and use the package manager to install **ncdf4**,  **xts**, and **ggplot2**.

 ## Matlab

 Unlike the other two languages, matlab requires a license.
-If you already have Matlab you are all set to move forward into
+If you already have Matlab you are all set to move forward.